Key Takeaways

 Pricing: From $195/month

-Pitchbox is built for agencies and large teams running multiple simultaneous campaigns.
-It automates prospecting, outreach sequencing, and follow-ups with customizable workflows that eliminate manual steps while giving you control over quality.
-It integrates with Ahrefs, Semrush, and Moz for real-time prospect scoring, and includes white-label reporting for agency clients.
-If BuzzStream is the Honda Civic of outreach tools (reliable, efficient, gets the job done), Pitchbox is the BMW — more power, more features, higher price, and worth it if you're operating at scale.
+Pitchbox is built for agencies and large in house teams running multiple simultaneous campaigns.
+It automates prospecting, outreach sequencing, and follow-ups with customizable workflows that eliminate manual steps while giving you control over link quality.
+It integrates with Ahrefs, Semrush, and Moz for real-time prospect scoring using metrics, and includes white-label detailed reports for agency clients.
+If BuzzStream is the Honda Civic of outreach tools (reliable, efficient), Pitchbox is the BMW — more power, more link building features, higher price, and worth it if you are operating at scale.

 9. Respona